dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **oidc** - is an object containing both the "iss" and "sub" attributes from an OpenID Connect ID Token per {{OIDC}} Section 2.

-The user and identifiers objects are included to improve the user experience by the DS.
-The DS MUST authenticate the User independent of these values.
+The user and identifiers objects are included to improve the user experience by the AS.
+The AS MUST authenticate the User independent of these values.

 \[Editor: include full ID Token? multiple identifiers of the same type?]